The ultimate guide to starting your own Survival and Preparedness Food Pantry

 Besides their nutritional value, you should also consider the storability of your preferred foods.
 Stock up on shelf-stable foods and buy them in bulk to save money.
 If you want to add fresh meat and produce in the mix, learn how to preserve them by dehydrating, canning or fermenting them at home or, to save time, purchase them in freeze-dried form.

-Essential items to include in your Survival Food Pantry and where to get them
+High-nutrition foods to include in your Survival Food Pantry and where to get them

 In a survival situation, you need to keep your strength and your wits about you.
 Being in tip-top shape is a definite advantage because when SHTF, you need to be alert, focused and quick on your feet to survive.
 Only with regular exercise and proper nutrition can you be in the best condition both physically and mentally.

 Carbohydrates and fats (the healthy kind) are also important nutrients to get because they provide energy.
 While carbohydrates are the quickest source of energy for your body, fats are the slowest and the most efficient.
-This is actually why your body stores excess energy from foods in the form of fat.
+This is why your body stores excess energy from foods in the form of fat.
 [7][8]

-While plant-based foods are the ideal survival foods in terms of nutrition, they unfortunately don’t last long in storage.
+While fresh plant-based foods are the ideal survival foods in terms of nutrition, they unfortunately don’t last long in storage.
 But thanks to modern innovations such as the freeze-drying method, it is now possible to store fresh produce in your pantry for longer periods.
-To support optimal nutrition when you need it most, make sure you include these highly nutritious, energy-giving foods in your survival pantry:*
+To support optimal nutrition when you need it most, make sure to include these highly nutritious, energy-giving foods in your survival pantry:*

-Whole grains
+Whole Grains

 Whole grains refer to the seeds of edible grasses, such as wheat, oats and rice.
 They are an excellent source of dietary fiber, an essential component of a healthy diet.
 [9] Fiber-rich foods not only support good overall health and wellness, but they are also very filling, which is great for when you need to conserve your food supply.
 [10]